MeghVyas3132/MeghOS-Portfolio/CUSTOMIZE.md

 ## 🔐 Security Note

 **Remember**: This portfolio stores data in browser localStorage.
 For production:
-- Change the default password immediately
-- Consider implementing proper backend authentication
+- Consider implementing proper backend authentication if needed
-- Don't store sensitive information
+- Don't store sensitive information in localStorage

 ---